boomcamp/cypress-1/README.md

 ### Finished

-Open a pull request from your `submission` branch back to the `base` branch of this repository.
+Open a pull request from your `submission` branch back to the `master` branch of this repository.